 Montana will develop a system of meaningful differentiation based on all indicators in our state accountability system for all students and for each subgroup of students.
 The indicators will include EL progress, proficiency on statewide assessments, academic improvement, and graduation rates.
 These four indicators are important foundational measurements for schools.
 Each of these indicators will be given "substantial weight" in compliance with the law.
-Refer to Table F, above, for the proposed weights for each indicator.
+The proposed weights for each indicator are as follows: